fictionco/fiction/@apps/docs/src/plugins/commentizer/README.md

 ## Overview

-This plugin that adds comments to your posts.
+Adds comments to your posts and enables management via the Factor dashboard.

 ## Installation